S3ooodi90/ReferenceImplementation/docs_source/source/rm.rst

 QSType
 ------

-**Derived from:** ExceptionalValueType by restriction
+**Derived from:** `ExceptionalValueType`_ by restriction

 **Abstract:** False

 **Description:**

-Sufficient Quantity : The specific quantity is not known, but is known to non-zero and it is not specified because it makes up the bulk of the material; Add 10mg of ingredient X, 50mg of ingredient Y and sufficient quantity of water to 100mL.
+*Sufficient Quantity*: The specific quantity is not known, but is known to non-zero and it is not specified because it makes up the bulk of the material; Add 10mg of ingredient X, 50mg of ingredient Y and sufficient quantity of water to 100mL.

 ....

 TRCType
 -------

-**Derived from:** ExceptionalValueType by restriction
+**Derived from:** `ExceptionalValueType`_ by restriction

 **Abstract:** False

 **Description:**

-Trace: The content is greater or less than zero but too small to be quantified.
+*Trace*: The content is greater or less than zero but too small to be quantified.

 ....

 ASKUType
 --------

-**Derived from:** ExceptionalValueType by restriction
+**Derived from:** `ExceptionalValueType`_ by restriction

 **Abstract:** False

 **Description:**

-Asked but Unknown: Information was sought but not found (e.g., patient was asked but did not know)
+*Asked but Unknown*: Information was sought but not found (e.g., patient was asked but did not know)

 ....